jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 padded to a length of 32 octets with zeros if it is less than 32 octets.

-However, it's possible that the peer and server sides might not have the same capability to export EMSK.
+However, it is possible that the peer and server sides might not have the same capability to export EMSK.
 In order to maintain maximum flexibility while prevent downgrading attack, the following mechanism is in place.